 Most of the students we admit have a GRE quantitative score that exceeds the 90th percentile.
-The GRE advanced test in economics is not required, and we do not accept GMAT scores.
+The GRE advanced test in economics is not required, and we cannot accept GMAT scores.

 Writing samples and research examples are not required and, if submitted, cannot be reviewed.
 However, the statement of purpose in the online application is required; please do not confuse it with a writing sample.

 Applicants whose native language is not English must submit TOEFL or IELTS scores.
 (See possible exceptions below.)

 A master's degree is not a prerequisite for our doctoral program.
 Students in our program earn an M.A. while working towards the Ph.D.; however, the Department does not offer a terminal master's degree program.
 Students who are primarily interested in a terminal M.A. degree in economics are advised to consider other universities with more applied master's level courses.

 Please review these Frequently Asked Questions about admission on the web pages of the Graduate School.

 Students admitted to the program are offered an aid package of $20,000 during the 2014-2015 academic year.

 Admitted students will also receive full funding for their tuition, enrollment fees, and the health insurance premium for single-person coverage through the University.
 This award package, comprised of fellowships and assistantships, will be renewed up to a total of five years, contingent on satisfactory academic performance, successful fulfillment of assigned duties as a teaching or research assistant, and compliance with all applicable University, School, and departmental policies, including but not limited to those governing student conduct, academics, and Honor.
 Students are strongly encouraged and supported in their efforts to secure additional research funding from the University and elsewhere to supplement this aid.